Customs And Border Agency Halts Many 'Zero Tolerance' Detentions, Citing Workload

 Detained in cavernous buildings and temporary camps, parents and their kids have languished through separations that in some cases have already lasted a month or more — exceeding the 20-day limit on holding children in federal custody.
 That limit is part of a decades-old settlement called the Flores agreement.

+Sen. Ron Wyden, D-Ore., the ranking member of the Senate Finance Committee, told Azar that "an administration that has traumatized thousands of child refugees, dehumanized these kids and their parents, and tried to normalize this behavior through deception has a lot to answer for."

+Azar said HHS was trying to ensure that parents had access to their child via telephone or Skype within 24 hours of being separated.
+He repeatedly said he was hampered by the 20-day limit on holding migrant children in detention, and called on Congress to act.

-Several immigration experts say the government could speed up the process by adding more judges to the immigration system.
+Several immigration experts say the government could speed up the reunion process by adding more judges to the immigration system.
 But Trump disagrees, saying on Monday, "I don't want judges.
-I want ICE and border patrol agents."
+I want ICE and Border Patrol agents."

-Theresa Cardinal Brown of the Bipartisan Policy Center — who also worked on immigration policy under Presidents Obama and George W. Bush — tells NPR's Morning Edition that even before Trump took office, the U.S. was already struggling to deal with the number of immigration and asylum cases.
+Theresa Cardinal Brown of the Bipartisan Policy Center — who also worked on immigration policy under Presidents Barack Obama and George W. Bush — tells NPR's Morning Edition that even before Trump took office, the U.S. was already struggling to deal with the number of immigration and asylum cases.

 In April, the Justice Department said that nearly 700,000 cases were pending in immigration courts — a rise from 519,000 cases in 2016.
 The figure has steadily risen over at least the past decade.